amjujo/zabbix_template_hp-laserjet-flow-e87640/README.md

-Zabbix template for HP LaserJet Flow E87640 SNMP v2.
-Created in Zabbix 4.2.
+One day will be Zabbix template for HP PageWide Pro 452dw.
+Uses SNMP v2.
+Targets Zabbix 5.0